DMA

 For AMD CPU

-IOMMU support is automatically enabled if IOMMU is enabled in the BIOS
+IOMMU support is automatically enabled if IOMMU is enabled in the BIOS.

-Check that IOMMU is enabled
+Verify that IOMMU is enabled

 Run the following command: